 Wisconsin's 'uninstructed' voters send Biden a strong message on the war in Gaza

-With votes still being counted in Tuesday's presidential primary in Wisconsin, the movement to protest President Biden at the ballot box in response to his handling of the war in Gaza has exceeded its own expectations.
+The movement to protest President Biden at the primary ballot box in response to his handling of the war in Gaza exceeded its own expectations in Wisconsin on Tuesday.

-With more than 90 percent of the votes counted, the "uninstructed" option on Democratic presidential primary ballots has garnered more than 45,000 votes, according to results from The Associated Press.
-That's about 9 percent of the Democratic presidential primary vote counted so far.
+With more than 90% of the votes counted, the "uninstructed" option on Democratic presidential primary ballots has garnered more than 47,000 votes, according to results from The Associated Press.
+That's just over 8% of the Democratic presidential primary vote counted so far.

 Loading...